 Start Something!
-If your school doesn't have a drama club or a theatre club, talk to your favorite teacher about how you might be able to start
+If your school doesn't have a drama club or a theatre club, talk to your favorite teacher about how you might be able to start one.

 At Home!
-Get together with 6.
-Have fun!
-Enjoy yourself! friends, cousins, brothers and sisters and make your own play.
+Get together with friends, cousins, brothers and sisters and make your own play.
 You can make up plays based on your favorite books and stories.
 Invite family and friends to see your performance.